The Mechanical Basis of ME/CFS and, possibly, Long Covid

-In 2017, I solved my case of ME through my own research.
-I also developed a novel hypothesis of the disease: The Mechanical Paradigm.
+In 2017, I solved my own case of ME/CFS after tinkering with research for several years.
+Then, in 2018, I developed a novel model of the disease: The Mechanical Model.

-The idea is that ME happens as a result of a physical injury to our neural tissues.
+The idea is that ME/CFS may be caused by a physical injury to our neural tissues.
 The injury can be triggered by a virus, an impact trauma, or other events.
 Structural neurological conditions involving our connective tissue, such as craniocervical instability (CCI), could be one type of injury that can cause ME/CFS.

-Mechanical conditions may be the cause of ME for a significant percentage of people – or possibly for the majority.
+Mechanical conditions may be the cause of ME for a significant percentage of people – or possibly for the majority, or even all.
 These mechanical concepts, involving neural injury in a setting of compromised connective tissue, may also be relevant to Long COVID.

 Since proposing the Mechanical Paradigm, the number one question people have asked me is: “Jeff, are you saying everyone with ME has CCI, and that everyone with ME will need neurosurgery?”

 In short — not necessarily!
-First, we do not yet know exactly what percentage of people with ME have CCI or other underlying structural conditions.
-My hypothesis is that mechanical neurological conditions may be the underlying cause of many, but we need further research to confirm or disprove this.
+First, we do not yet know what percentage of people with ME have CCI or other underlying structural conditions.
+My hypothesis is that mechanical neurological conditions may be the underlying cause for many, or perhaps all, but we need further research to confirm or disprove this.
 Secondly, out of those with ME that have had these conditions confirmed, some have been able to address the problem non-surgically, such as with regenerative medicine.

-Read more about my mechanical hypothesis in a piece I wrote for Health Rising:
+Read more about the Mechanical Model in a piece I wrote for Health Rising:

 Could ME/CFS be a Chronic, Ongoing Brain and Spinal Cord Injury — Exacerbated by Exertion?